 FSB virtual outreach event and written feedback

-The FSB invites feedback from stakeholders on the report, and will host a virtual outreach event on Monday 12 September from 13:00 to 15:00 CEST.
+The FSB invited feedback from stakeholders on the report by 23 September, and hosted a virtual outreach event on Monday 12 September.

-As well as feedback on the overall report and topic, the FSB would like to hear views in particular on the following questions:
+As well as feedback on the overall report and topic, the FSB welcomed views in particular on the following questions:

 How do you view the potential impacts of authorities’ exit from COVID-19 support measures on equitable recovery and remaining challenges for financial stability from potential scarring effects, particularly in EMDEs?
 Do you agree with the conclusions of the FSB interim report?